Important Changes to Entry Requirements:

 - Candidates taking higher education studies at another institution who are seeking to transfer onto a programme of study at DCU must apply directly to DCU by the 1st July.
 Full documentation, including course syllabus and transcripts, must be included in the application.
 An interview may be required as part of the application assessment.
 To download a direct application form click here.
 Transfer applications are not accepted to all programmes.
 Please see relevant programme pages here.
 For further information on eligibility for applying as a transfer applicant, please click on this link.

-- HEAR is a college and university admissions scheme for school leavers from socio-economically disadvantaged backgrounds.
+- HEAR is a college and university admissions scheme for school leavers (those under the age of 23 as of 1st January in year of entry) from socio-economically disadvantaged backgrounds.
 Applicants must apply through the Central Applications Office (CAO) by 1st February and indicate their wish to be considered for HEAR.
 By 1st April evidence related to the application must be submitted to the CAO.
 Eligible students compete for a quota of reduced points places in DCU.
-For further information contact the DCU Access Service.
+For further information contact DCU Access

-- DARE School leavers who wish to be considered for the Disability Access Route to Education (DARE) must apply through the Central Applications Office by the 1st of February and indicate their wish to be considered for DARE.
+- DARE School leavers (those under the age of 23 as of 1st January in year of entry) who wish to be considered for the Disability Access Route to Education (DARE) must apply through the Central Applications Office by the 1st of February and indicate their wish to be considered for DARE.
 By April 1st relevant evidence related to the disability or specific learning difficulty must be submitted to the CAO.
 For further information, please see the following link.

 - For further information on the HEAR and DARE access routes, please use this link.